What Is Schema Markup, Importance in SEO and How to implement it

 • Google Search Console provides a Rich Results Status Report, helping you monitor the impact of your schema.
 This data is valuable for understanding which schema types drive the most traffic.

-Common Schema Markup Mistakes to Avoid
+Standard Schema Markup Mistakes to Avoid

 As you implement schema markup, avoid these common mistakes to ensure optimal performance and avoid potential penalties: